Strengthening Supply Chains to Respond to COVID-19

 August 5th, 2020 | Viewpoint

 As countries around the world respond to the COVID-19 pandemic, already strained health supply chains are being tested.
 Yet the COVID-19 emergency response depends on these health supply chains, which are essential for ensuring that frontline health workers have the supplies and medicines they need to fight the virus.

-As attention and resources focus on the pandemic, health supply chains must also continue their equally important day-to-day operations and prevent disruptions.
+As attention and resources focus on the pandemic, health supply chains must continue their equally important daily operations and prevent disruptions.
 We are beginning to understand the devastating potential of these disruptions on immunization, family planning, maternal and newborn health, and HIV services and supplies.

-For the past 40 years, we have worked with country governments, nongovernmental organizations, and other partners in more than 60 countries to ensure that health supply chains respond to people’s health needs and are resilient enough to withstand shocks, such as the one that COVID-19 has delivered.
+For the past 40 years, JSI has worked with country governments, NGOs, and other partners in more than 60 countries to build health supply chains that meet people’s health needs and are resilient enough to withstand shocks, such as the one that COVID-19 has delivered.
 In many countries where we work, we are supporting the urgent supply chain needs to mitigate the pandemic.